Best Things to Do in Suzhou: 3-Day Itinerary For First-Timers (2025)

 🏷️ Ticket Price: ¥10.
 Tickets can be purchased on-site.

-Ⓜ️ How to Get There: The best way to the Twin Pagodas from Tiger Hill is by taxi, which will take around 10 minutes
+Ⓜ️ How to Get There: The best way to the Twin Pagodas from Tiger Hill is by taxi, which takes about 10 minutes.

 From the vast Tiger Hill site, you can head back toward downtown Suzhou to visit the Twin Pagodas in the Luohan Garden.

 This quiet, tiny garden is home to two nearly identical pagodas—one just slightly shorter than the other—standing around 30 meters tall.
-It’s rare to find twin pagodas like these in China, especially within what used to be a Buddhist temple site.
+It’s rare to find twin pagodas like these in China, especially on a former Buddhist temple site.

 Unfortunately, you can’t go inside the pagodas, but you can wander the gardens and snap some photos of these towering structures.
 In spring, the place is lovely, with pink magnolias adding an extra touch.